Children, Adolescents and Huel

 As Huel products can be a great way to help fill gaps in a child’s intake, the following is a guide for how a child or adolescent can include Huel as part of a balanced diet.
 If your child has a specific medical or nutrition-related condition, please consult your doctor or relevant clinical professional before your child tries Huel.

-If advised by their pediatrician, children ages 4 to 6 years old may include up to 1 scoop of Huel Essential, or ½ a bottle of white bottle Ready-to-drink per day.
+If advised by their pediatrician, children aged 6 to 8 years old may include up to 1 scoop of Huel Essential, or ½ a bottle of white bottle Ready-to-drink per day.
 This will provide 200 calories, and 10g of protein, which is comparable to pediatric nutrition supplements, and could be useful to support your child’s nutritional intake.
 However, we recommend consulting your pediatrician before trying Huel.

 9 to 13 Year-Olds